 Overview

-Medical Education International’s work in Eastern Europe, including North Macedonia and Albania, is primarily focused on medical education rather than on direct patient care.
+Medical Education International’s work in North Macedonia, Albania, and other nations of Eastern Europe, is primarily focused on medical education rather than on direct patient care.
 The major objective through such collaborations is to advance healthcare expertise leading to improved health throughout this region of the world.
 The venues for medical education are hospital wards and clinical reasoning workshops where differential diagnoses are explored, and educational presentations are made.